Brew Guide: Aeropress

-Bring your water to a boil and then remove from heat.
+To prepare your water, bring it to a boil and then remove from heat.
 Never pour boiling water straight onto coffee grounds – it will scorch them and give your coffee a burnt flavor.
 Allow the water to cool for 30 seconds (the temperature should be between 195-205) before you proceed to the next step.

 Place the paper filter into the plastic filter, screw it onto the Aeropress and set it over your mug.
 From here, you can wet the filter with your hot water, to remove the papery taste and heat your press and mug.
 Dump out the water before proceeding.

-Drop the grounds into the vessel, and add just enough water to cover them.
+Drop the grounds into the cylinder, and add just enough water to cover them.
 Let them bloom for 30 seconds before continuing.